The Supreme Blossom

 the violets rest in rectangular beds,

-the neatly trimmed brier won many a prize,
+the neatly trimmed holly won many a prize,

 beside the straight path marigolds lift their heads,